Commercial Solar Panel System and Installation

 Net metering is a billing arrangement that allows customers with renewable energy systems ( like Sloar panels) to receive credit on their electricity bills for the excess energy they send back to electricity grid.
 Essentially, it's a way to offset your energy consumption costs by generating your own power.

-Federal Investment Tax Credit (30% ITC credit) for solar panels
+Federal Investment Tax Credit ( up to 30% ITC credit)

 The Clean Technology Investment Tax Credit offers a 30% refundable tax credit on capital investments in wind, solar, and energy-storage technologies.
 Available from March 28, 2023, to 2034, the credit aims to accelerate the deployment of renewable energy projects across Canada.
 This refundable tax credit also aims to encourage more people to transition to net-zero energy and will spur economic growth by making it more attractive to invest in Canadian businesses.